aws-samples/serverless-samples/fargate-private-api/README.md

 # fargat-private-api

-These private API examples, using Amazon API Gateway REST APIs, demonstrate end-to-end implementations of a simple application using a serverless approach that includes CI/CD pipelines, automated unit and integration testing, and workload observability.
+These private API examples, using Amazon API Gateway REST APIs, utilizes private API, and private integration.
+These examples, using Amazon API Gateway REST APIs, demonstrate end-to-end implementations of a simple application using a serverless approach that includes CI/CD pipelines, automated unit and integration testing, and workload observability.
 The patterns here will benefit beginners as well as seasoned developers looking to improve their applications by automating routine tasks.

-There are various blog posts and code examples for serverless APIs available, however, most of them do not go beyond the first steps of implementing business logic and access controls.
-These example dive deeper including:

- - CI/CD pipelines containing automated unit and integration testing
- - manual approval steps before updates go live
- - automated alerts and dashboards for workload observability.
- - API access logging as part of SAM templates
- - business specific metrics

 Examples are based on the [fargate-rest-api](https://github.com/aws-samples/serverless-samples/tree/main/fargate-rest-api).
 For private APIs the following additional considerations are implemented, compare to their regional counterparts: